gvwilson/sensibleadventures/bookster/bookster.md

 this is what birds see,* she thought.
 The Hardeck was a slate-roofed L, Mapmarket Square a bustling jigsaw of color in front of it.
 A lake of brown faces looked up, some shading their eyes, others pointing or waving.
-Forecastle spread out around them, gray cobblestones making crooked gray streams between the canyon walls of the houses.
+Forecastle spread out around them, cobblestones making crooked gray streams between the canyon walls of the houses.
 Chickens squawked and clucked in rooftop coops; smoke rose from a double hundred chimneys, and kites fluttered in the wind.
 It was different than looking down on the world from Avaunt–closer, faster, and a thousand times more exciting.

-And there–colored cobblestones, carefully tended, showed the outline of Cherne and the mountain's path across it.
-Every morning, rain or shine, the captain came out and moved the post showing Avaunt's progress.
-Erileine searched the square until she found the marker amidst some hastily-relocated stalls, ten strides away from the path it had been on for centuries.
+And there–a large square of colored cobblestones, carefully tended, showed the outline of Cherne and the mountain's path across it.
+White stones set among the gray showed the continent's coastline; red ones showed the mountain's path from Mau Ngapcha to Gandan Berth.
+Every morning, rain or shine, generations of captains had come out and moved the post showing Avaunt's progress.
+Erileine searched the square until she found it standing in a bucket of sand amidst some hastily-relocated stalls, ten paces away from the path it had followed for centuries.

 The boat's green and white pennant snapped above the sail as they climbed higher and higher.
 Vertigo suddenly rose in her throat as she